 There are four different companies offering whale watching trips here in Húsavík.
 Trips on the typical wooden boats pioneered by North Sailing take about 3 hours.
 For those who have less time to spare, Gentle Giants offer a speedier option, using the small Zodiac speedboats.
 They also offer trips on oak boats.
 Húsavík Adventures, the newest company, also offers speedier option, two RIB boats.
 Whilst Salka, operating since 2013, offers trips on an oak boat.

 All in all, Húsavík´s harbour is a hive of activity for cetacean related work.
-As well as the four whale watching companies that use the docks, there is also the Whale Museum and the University of Iceland´s research centre.
-There are partnerships between most of these organisations, each working to support one another in their whale-related activities.
+As well as the four whale watching companies that use the docks, there is also the Whale Museum and the University of Iceland´s research center.
+There are partnerships between most of these organizations, each working to support one another in their whale-related activities.

 Altogether, there are 23 species of whale which have been recorded in Icelandic waters.
 The most typical visitors to Skjálfandi Bay are humpbacks, minke and blue.